Mining: High wall

-High wall mining, which evolved from auger mining, is another form of surface mining.
+High-wall mining, which evolved from auger mining, is another form of surface mining.
 In high wall mining, the remaining part of a coal seam previously exploited by other surface-mining techniques has too much overburden to be removed but can still be profitably exploited from the side of the artificial cliff made by previous mining.
 A typical cycle alternates sumping, which undercuts the seam, and shearing, which raises and lowers the cutter-head boom to cut the entire height of the coal seam.
-As the coal recovery cycle continues, the cutter-head is progressively launched further into the coal seam.
-High wall mining can produce thousands of tons of coal in contour-strip operations with narrow benches, previously mined areas, trench mine applications and steep-dip seams.
+As the coal recovery cycle continues, the cutter head is progressively advanced further into the coal seam.
+High wall mining can produce thousands of tons of coal in contour-strip operations with narrow benches, previously mined areas, trench mine applications, and steep-dip seams.